-Graffiti is a polarizing issue.
-Some think it is art that should be preserved—or even sold in high end galleries—while others see it as a nuisance that must be eradicated.
+Graffiti art is a polarizing issue.
+Some think it is a form of artistic expression, like murals or paintings, that should be preserved or even sold in high end art galleries or public places.
+Others see it as a form of vandalism or an eyesore that must be eradicated.

 In 2016, Minneapolis’ Graffiti Abatement and Enforcement Program spent $539,420 on graffiti prevention, removal and enforcement.
 In fact, the city has a website, hotline and an app you can use to report graffiti—and, subsequently, have it removed within 20 days.

-First degree criminal destruction of property is when someone intentionally causes damage to someone else’s property without their consent that falls under one of these conditions:
+First degree criminal destruction of property is when someone intentionally causes damage to private property without their consent that falls under one of these conditions:

 - The damages cause a reasonable risk of bodily harm